Collection: 30 (77-07)

 R2-KT was created in 2005 to honor Katie Johnson, a very special little girl who trgaically passed away from brain cancer on August 9, 2005 at the age of seven.
 Her father, Albin Johnson, is the founder of the 501st Legion, a Star Wars costuming fan club that performs charity work around the world.
 Katie had a special wish: to visit Walt Disney World.
 Through the generosity of the Make-A-Wish Foundation, Katie's wish was granted.
 Then ne more special dream came true.
 Katie's sister, Allie, was inspired one day while watching Attack Of The Clones, in which R2-D2 watches over the sleeping Padmé.
 Allie thought how great it would be if Artoo could watch over Katie while she underwent treatment, and for the droid to be named "KT" after her sister.
 The R2 Builders Club made Allie's idea a reality by creating a unique R2 unit especially for Katie.
 The 501st Legion approached Hasbro with the idea of producing a figure to commemorate R2-KT.
 This inspired Hasbro and Lucasfilm to help make more wishes come true for children like Katie.
 Hasbro and Lucasfilm together are donating $100,000 in Katie's memory to the Make-A-Wish Foundations of South Carolina and San Diego.

-Philanthropy can truly be a beautiful thing can’t it?
-It seems to strike the strongest chord of emotion when it affects children.
+Philanthropy can truly be a beautiful thing, can’t it?
+It seems to strike the strongest chord of emotion when involves children, especially those afflicted with a terminal disease.
 Hasbro stepped up to the plate big time and donated their time and a generous financial gift to the Make-A-Wish Foundation in California and South Carolina.
 And it all began with the story of a precious little seven year old girl named Katie Johnson who sadly lost her battle with brain cancer.
 Little Katie had indirect ties to the Star Wars community.
 Her father is the founder of the 501st Legion – the fan club that dresses up in various Imperial gear at various charity events and conventions across the country.
 Katie’s father presented the idea to Hasbro to develop a Star Wars figure to commemorate Katie in a magnificent way.
 But this idea stemmed from an original concept by Katie’s sister who was inspired by a scene in Attack Of The Clones when R2-D2 serves as a sentry to guard Padme Amidala when she was sleeping on Coruscant (after the many attempts on her life).
 Allie thought it would be cool to have a special astromech watch over Katie during her very difficult treatments at the hospital.
 So did the rest of the collecting community.

 Status: R2-KT is a rework of 2005's ROTS R4-G9 (4 of 4) Sneak Preview figure.